Multi-parameter singular Radon transforms II: the L^p theory

 For a more detailed introduction to the operators defined in this paper, we refer the reader to \cite{StreetMultiParameterSingRadonLt}, which discusses special motivating cases, and gives a number of examples.

 \begin{rmk} The results in this paper generalize the $L^p$ boundedness results from the work (in the single-parameter setting, when $K$ is a Calder\'on-Zygmund kernel) of Christ, Nagel, Stein, and Wainger \cite{ChristNagelSteinWaingerSingularAndMaximalRadonTransforms}.
-In fact, as discussed in \cite{StreetMultiParameterSingRadonLt}, the results in this paper generalize the $L^p$ boundedness results in \cite{ChristNagelSteinWaingerSingularAndMaximalRadonTransforms} even if one considers only the single parameter setting.
-The major difficulty that this paper deals with, which did not appear in \cite{ChristNagelSteinWaingerSingularAndMaximalRadonTransforms}, is that (unlike the single-parameter setting) there is no relevant Calder\'on-Zygmund theory to fall back on.
+In fact, as discussed in \cite{StreetMultiParameterSingRadonLt}, the results in this paper generalize the $L^p$ boundedness results in \cite{ChristNagelSteinWaingerSingularAndMaximalRadonTransforms} even if one considers only the single parameter setting.\footnote{For instance, in the single parameter setting if $K\q(t\w)$ is a Calder\'on-Zygmund kernel supported near $t=0$, $\gamma_t\q(x\w)$ is a real analytic function in both variables, defined on a neighborhood of $\q(0,0\w)\in \R^N\times \R^n$ satisfying $\gamma_0\q(x\w)\equiv x$, and $\psi\q(x\w)\in C_0^\infty$ is supported near $x=0$, then it follows from the results in this paper that the operator $T$ given by \eqref{EqnIntroOp} is bounded on $L^p$ ($1<p<\infty$) under no additional hypotheses--see \cite{StreetMultiParameterSingRadonAnal} for the full details on this.
+This result is beyond the methods of \cite{ChristNagelSteinWaingerSingularAndMaximalRadonTransforms}.} One major difficulty that this paper deals with, which did not appear in \cite{ChristNagelSteinWaingerSingularAndMaximalRadonTransforms}, is that (unlike the single-parameter setting) there is no relevant Calder\'on-Zygmund theory to fall back on.
 At least not {\it a priori}.
 See Remark \ref{RmkNoCZTheory} and Section \ref{SectionSingularIntegrals} for further details.
 What can be used instead is the idea of controlling operators by square functions; a procedure that has appeared a number of times before.
 See, for instance, \cite{FeffermanSteinSingularIntegralsOnProductSpaces,NagelSteinOnTheProductTheoryOfSingularIntegrals}. \end{rmk}